rplankenhorn/rails-on-tap/MQTT_INTEGRATION.md

 ## Overview

-Ruby On Tap now has full MQTT support for connecting to ESP32-based kegboards!
+Rails on Tap now has full MQTT support for connecting to ESP32-based kegboards!
 The connection test feature is fully implemented and working.

 ## Features Implemented